moira-alert/doc/source/user_guide/efficient.rst

   .. image:: ../_static/moving_average.png
      :alt: moving average Graphite function

-- If you are interested in aggregate 10-minute values, not single minute values, use ``summarize``.
+- If you are interested in aggregate 10-minute values, not single minute values, use ``movingSum``.
 - If you want zeros instead of missing data points, use ``transformNull``.
 Also, ``keepLastValue`` is useful when dealing with missing points.
 - Avoid functions that show and hide metrics, like ``averageAbove``.
 Moira does not consider hidden metrics to be in